danielezertau/unbiased_fds_imputation/README.md

 - `--data_filename`: The input data filename (excluding the .csv suffix).
 Default is `adult-rand-1000`.
 - `--cache_dir`: The cache directory.
 Default is `./cache`.
 - `--output_dir`: The output directory.
 Default is `./out`.
-- `--use_biased_fds`: Whether to use biased FDs for imputation.
-Default is `True`.
+- `--no_biased_fds`: Disable the use of biased FDs for imputation.
+Default is to use biased FDs.
 - `--balancing_power`: The power to use for balancing biased FDs probability distributions.
 Lower value means more balancing.
 Default is `0.5`.
-- `--use_simple_imputer`: Whether to use scikit-learn's SimpleImputer If we still have NULLs after the FD imputation.
-Default is `True`.
+- `--no_simple_imputer`: Disable the use of scikit-learn's SimpleImputer.
+Default it to use it if needed.
 - `--simple_imputer_strategy`: Simple imputation Strategy, if needed.
 Default is `most_frequent`.

 ### Output